 Mehmet Ağa actually went a little too far though, when he surrounded the massive structure with six minarets: this number linked the Blue Mosque with the Masjid al-Haram

 in Mecca—and this could not be allowed.
 So Sultan Ahmet I was forced to send Mehmet Ağa down to the Holy City to build a seventh minaret for al-Haram and reestablish the eminence of that mosque.
-Sultan Ahmet and some of his family are interred in the türbe (mausoleum) at a corner of the complex, although the tombs are closed for renovations and are scheduled to reopen sometime in 2016.
+Sultan Ahmet and some of his family are interred in the türbe (mausoleum) at a corner of the complex, although as of this writing, the tombs are closed for renovations and are scheduled to reopen sometime in 2016.

 From outside of the Blue Mosque you can see the genius of Mehmet Ağa, who didn't attempt to surpass the massive dome of Aya Sofya across the way, but instead created a secession of domes of varying sizes to cover the huge interior space, creating an effect that is both whimsical and uplifting.